 Mild eczema can usually be treated with creams and ointments but more severe eczema needs ‘systemic’ treatments taken by mouth or injection.
-The four key therapeutic classes used to treat this disease in the UK are represented in this trial and the findings will serve as a future platform for comparisons across emerging novel therapies.
+The three key therapeutic classes used to treat this disease in the UK are represented in this trial and the findings will serve as a future platform for comparisons across emerging novel therapies.
 This will help clinicians to identify the best treatments for patients with moderate to severe eczema.

 The trial will use a platform design to enable new biologic and oral therapies for eczema to be included in the trial as additional comparator arms in the future.